Mathématique: Chapter 78

 Greer released McKay.

 “Nice initiative?”
 McKay rubbed his arm.
-“I’m here to help out before your little math guy passes out from his tech cravings.”
+“I’m here to help.”

-“Be nice if you said something about it,” Young shot back.
+“Be nice if you said something about it,” Young said

-“And that’s Planetary Asset to the likes of you,” Eli said loyally.
+“And that’s Planetary Asset to the likes of you,” Eli declared.

-Rush took a breath and tried to stay grounded on the inanimate metal beneath his boots and fingertips.
+Rush tried to ground like a circuit into the inanimate metal beneath his boots and fingertips.

 McKay shrugged.
 “It’s an emerging theory.
-Do you have the—” McKay paused, looking Rush over from hair to boot soles, “almost uncontrollable urge to tear your technoswag off your head and plaster yourself against the thing with the most control crystals in the vicinity?”
+Do you have the—” he paused, looking Rush over from hair to boot soles, “near-uncontrollable urge to tear your technoswag off your head and plaster yourself against the thing with the most control crystals in the vicinity?”

 Fuck yes.
 He did.
 He wanted to drape himself along the arc of the inactive gate behind him.
-Press his hands against its glyphs, press his body along that massive, waiting curve.
+Press his hands to its glyphs, meld his body along that massive, waiting curve.

 “No,” he breathed.

 “Real convincing,” McKay said.
 “Everyone believes you.”
-His Lantean device glowed blue in his hand.
+His Lantean device glowed a pale blue in his hand.
 “May I?”
 He asked Greer, with a wash of acidity.

 With slow melodrama, Greer looked to Young.